With cold weather coming in Los Angeles, you may be questioning when you should cover your outdoor air conditioner. Of if you need to cover it at all.

 Cover Your Air Conditioner Before Severe Weather

 You can temporarily cover your air conditioner in the winter when you know heavy snow is coming.
-Snow and ice that build up inside your system can melt and refreeze, harming condenser coils and lowering efficiency.
+Snow and ice that accumulate inside your system can melt and refreeze, damaging condenser coils and reducing efficiency.

-Although it’s not always possible to predict a hailstorm, you can temporarily cover your AC if a severe storm is coming in Los Angeles.
-Hail can seriously damage your system’s exterior, affecting efficiency.
+Although it’s not always possible to expect a hailstorm, you can temporarily cover your system if a strong storm is imminent in Los Angeles.
+Hail can seriously damage your system’s exterior, impacting efficiency.

 Related: How Severe Weather Can Lead to AC Repair